gaiatri/Getting_and_Cleaning_Data/README.md

     This section illustrates the transformation of messier data into tidier data using every step of the problem.

-      Step 1 of cleaning data: Merge the training and the test sets to create one data set
+      <b>Step 1 of cleaning data</b>: Merge the training and the test sets to create one data set

       - Only the files that would be used in the process/end of producing tidy data are read.
         This helps in cutting the clutter.
 	For example, the files from the inertial folder are not read because they simply do not contribute to solving the specific problem asked.

       - While merging the subject and activity together with the corresponding reading values for test and train, it's done in the order of subject, activity and the values.
 	This is done to ensure that the resulting data set is clear and readable, with the larger problem in mind.

       - The test and train data sets are merged to make processing of data easier and to avoid redundancy.

       - The resultant data set, named full_dataset has 10299 observations and 563 variables, and it pretty much contains all the data we need for analysis.

-      Step 2 of cleaning data: Extract only the measurements on the mean and standard deviation for each measurement
+      <b>Step 2 of cleaning data</b>: Extract only the measurements on the mean and standard deviation for each measurement

       - Extracting specific columns necessitates assigning names to the columns in the data set.
         This provides more meaning to the data, and therefore makes it tidier

       - The resultant data set, mean_std_data, has 10299 observations and 68 rows, and contains just the right amount of data we need to answer questions on mean and standard deviation measurements.

-     Step 3 of cleaning data: Use descriptive activity names to name the activities in the data set
+      <b>Step 3 of cleaning data</b>: Use descriptive activity names to name the activities in the data set

       - The activity numbers, which did not make sense before, are now given descriptive names to make it more tidy

-     Step 4 of cleaning data: Appropriately label the data set with descriptive variable names
+      <b>Step 4 of cleaning data</b>: Appropriately label the data set with descriptive variable names

       - The attached variable names are made tidier by getting rid of naming styles that do not conform to R naming conventions.
 Here, characters such as "()" and "-" are removed.

       - Camel casing is adopted to make it consistent and readable

       - A few of the variable names had the pattern "BodyBody" which was clearly a naming error.
         These instances were replaced with "Body"

-    Step 5 of cleaning data: From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject
+      <b>Step 5 of cleaning data</b>: From the data set in step 4, create a second, independent tidy data set
+         with the average of each variable for each activity and each subject

       - The already "quite tidy" dataset from the previous step is condensed to produce average values for each unique subject-activity combination.
 	This makes the data less long(less narrow) than before and also makes it easier to interpret the context of the experiment.

       - The resultant data set, tidy_data, has only 180 observations (30 subjects * 6 activities) and 68 variables.

 ### Choice of narrow(long) or wide data set

       - From reading the discussion thread on tidy data<sup>2</sup>, I realized that the choice of a wide or narrow tidy data set depends on the specific problem.

       - My final tidy data set, tidy_data, is considered wide since the observations are spread across several columns.

       - In wide format, each observation includes all the measurement features for an observation of an activity at a moment, wheread in narrow format it is a specific subject/activity/observation combination<sup>2</sup>

       - In the context of the problem, I think it makes sense to keep it this way instead of melting the data to make it narrow.
 In the process of making data tidier, the length of the data set has significantly reduced from 10,299 rows to 180 rows, making the data set look more balanced.

       - Melting the data set would make it very long, with dimensions 11,880*3, making it more difficult to read.
         I prefer the wide format for this particular problem.

 ### General coding steps for run_analysis.R